-This public participation plan was developed and adopted through the following process.
+This public participation plan was developed and adopted through the following process:

-- PVTA's prior public hearing policy (adopted September 23, 2015) was reviewed for consistency with peer agency policies, best practices, and lessons learned from prior iterations of the policy.
-A revised version of the PVTA public hearing policy was developed and presented to the Advisory Board with this plan.
-The proposed revised policy is included as Appendix 1.
-Consistent with best practices, the disparate impacts and disproportionate burdens policies were established as separate documents; however, the policy threshold variance of 20% established in the September 23, 2015 policy was not altered. - The Public Participation Plan of the Pioneer Valley MPO, which has functioned as PVTA's public participation plan, was reviewed to determine which elements were relevant and applicable to PVTA's service area and legal obligations.
-These sections were retained for inclusion in this plan. - PVTA consulted with the following local agencies and community based organizations to review a draft of this plan so that their comments could be incorporated:
+- PVTA's prior plan (adopted September 23, 2016) was reviewed and updated for consistency with peer agency policies, best practices, and lessons learned from prior iterations of the policy.
+A revised version of the plan was developed and presented to the Advisory Board with the triennial Title VI Program Update.
+The plan is consistent with FTA Circular 4702.1B Title VI Requirements, the disparate impacts and disproportionate burdens policies were established as separate documents. - The Public Participation Plan of the Pioneer Valley MPO was reviewed to determine which elements were relevant and applicable to PVTA's service area and legal obligations.
+These sections were retained for inclusion in this plan. - PVTA posted the full copy of the draft of this plan on the PVTA website (www.pvta.com) on September 23, 2024. - Email notifications of the availability of the draft Title VI 2024 Update and PPP for review were sent to all PVTA Advisory Board members, Town Clerks, relevant agencies, and others. - The PVTA Title VI 2024 Program Update and Public Participation Plan were presented to the PVMPO Board meeting and Technical Committee Meetings for comment and review - MassDOT was notified through the PVMPO meetings (as the chair of the PVMPO)

-- Pioneer Valley Regional Coordinating Council (6/16/17 consultation with chair) - Joint Transportation Committee of the Pioneer Valley MPO (8/9/17) - Arise for Social Justice (10/25/17) - PVTA posted the full copy of the draft of this plan on the PVTA website (www.pvta.com) along with a summary from September 1, 2017 through adoption. - Email notifications of the availability of the draft PPP for review were sent to all PVTA Advisory Board members, Town Clerks, relevant agencies, and others. - A telephone comment line was set up to receive recorded messages of up to 3 minutes about the plan. - A dedicated email address was set up to receive comments about the draft PPP. - Four public meetings and listening sessions were held to offer additional opportunities for in-person feedback. - A rider survey was conducted in October which received 161 responses (see App.
-3). - A summary of public comments received and revisions made to the draft PPP in response to comments was presented to PVTA Advisory Board.
+- Meetings were held at Union Station and three (3) other common bus centers, and two (2) virtual public meetings were held to offer additional opportunities for in-person feedback. - A summary of public comments received, and revisions made to the draft PPP was presented to PVTA Advisory Board for adoption on November 20, 2024.